makeabilitylab/physcomp/esp32/index.md

 - **PWM** is possible on all 18 GPIO pin
 - **14 of the 21 GPIO pins** can be used **analog input pins**; however, A13 is not exposed.
 It's used for measuring the voltage on the LiPoly battery via a voltage divider.
 When reading in the battery level using `analogRead(A13)`, make sure multiply by 2 to get correct reading.
 - The **ADC resolution is 12 bits** (0-4095).
 This is in contrast to the Arduino Uno and Leonardo, which uses ATmega chips with 10 bit ADCs (so, 0-1023).
 Make sure you use the proper max value in your conversions (*e.g.,* using [`map()`](https://www.arduino.cc/reference/en/language/functions/math/map/))
-- The Adafruit [docs](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/pinouts) state (somewhat confusingly) that ADC#1 only works when WiFi has started.
-However, the Espressif [docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html) state that ADC#2 only works when WiFi has **not** started, so there are strange (potential) contradictions here.
-Based on our investigations, we believe the Espressif docs are right and the Adafruit docs are wrong.
-Check out our test program [here](https://github.com/makeabilitylab/arduino/blob/master/ESP32/Basics/AnalogInputTest/AnalogInputTest.ino).
 - The charging circuit light will flash quickly when there is no LiPoly battery plugged in.
 It's harmless and doesn't mean anything.
 This LED will also flash (more slowly) when the battery is plugged in and charging.
 The battery charges automatically when plugged in and the Huzzah32 is externally powered.

+### ADC2 is only usable when WiFi not activated

+The Adafruit [docs](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/pinouts) state (somewhat confusingly) that ADC#1 only works when WiFi has started.
+We empirically tested this (see video below) and found this **not** to be true.

+On the other hand, the Espressif [docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html) state that ADC#2 only works when WiFi has **not** started.
+We **did** find this to be true.
+So, we believe the Espressif docs are right and the Adafruit docs are wrong.

+Check out our two test programs:
+- [AnalogInputTest.ino](https://github.com/makeabilitylab/arduino/blob/master/ESP32/Basics/AnalogInputTest/AnalogInputTest.ino) reads from all analog input pins and prints the values to Serial (so you can view them in Serial Console or Serial Plotter)
+- [WiFiAnalogInputTest.ino](https://github.com/makeabilitylab/arduino/blob/master/ESP32/WiFi/WiFiAnalogInputTest/WiFiAnalogInputTest.ino) extends AnalogInputTest but turns on WiFi.

-In the following video, I'm testing all 13 analog input pins (`A0` - `A12`) using a trim potentiometer for input and the Serial Plotter for output.
+In the following video, I'm using [AnalogInputTest.ino](https://github.com/makeabilitylab/arduino/blob/master/ESP32/Basics/AnalogInputTest/AnalogInputTest.ino) to test all 13 analog input pins (`A0` - `A12`) using a trim potentiometer for input and the Serial Plotter for output.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/8BBY-5n4e5A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>